tkmmark/compas-RV2/README.md

    > (Windows) If the command does not appear in the list of possible commands, you may have to open and close the Python Script Editor to initialise the plugin.

+   A full list of available commands can be found [here](commands.html).

 ## Notes

 `ui/Rhino/RV2/dev` contains `RV2.rui`, which defines the Rhino UI for RhinoVault2 on Windows. the file is generated using `rui.py` (command line: `python ui/Rhino/RV2/dev/rui.py`). part of its configuration is in `config.json`, part is in `rui.py`.